-- Identify how a broad range of assistive technology services and assistive technology devices will be provided to individuals with disabilities at each stage of the rehabilitation process. - Describe how assistive technology services and devices will be provided to individuals with disabilities on a statewide basis. - Identify what outreach procedures will be used to identify and serve individuals with disabilities who are minorities, including those with the most significant disabilities. - Identify what outreach procedures will be used to identify and serve individuals with disabilities who have been unserved or underserved by the VR program. - Identify plans for establishing, developing, or improving community rehabilitation programs, if applicable. - Describe strategies to improve the performance with respect to the evaluation standards and performance indicators. - Describe strategies for assisting other components of the statewide workforce investment system in assisting individuals with disabilities. - Describe how the agency's strategies will be used to: - \circ achieve the goals and priorities identified in Attachment 4.11(c)(1); - support innovation and expansion activities; and - overcome identified barriers relating to equitable access to and participation of individuals with disabilities in the state Vocational Rehabilitation Services Program and the state Supported Employment Services Program.
-STRATEGIES TO ACHIEVE GOALS AND PRIORITIES IDENTIFIED IN ATTACHMENT 4.11(C)(1) The Rhode Island Office of Rehabilitation Services' (ORS) strategies to achieve goals for FFY 2011 are as follows: GOAL #1: STRATEGIES TO INCREASE QUALITY OUTCOMES In order to increase quality employment outcomes, ORS will address several specific target areas:
+- Describe the methods to be used to expand and improve services to individuals with disabilities. - Identify how a broad range of assistive technology services and assistive technology devices will be provided to individuals with disabilities at each stage of the rehabilitation process. - Describe how assistive technology services and devices will be provided to individuals with disabilities on a statewide basis. - Identify what outreach procedures will be used to identify and serve individuals with disabilities who are minorities, including those with the most significant disabilities. - Identify what outreach procedures will be used to identify and serve individuals with disabilities who have been unserved or underserved by the VR program. - Identify plans for establishing, developing, or improving community rehabilitation programs, if applicable. - Describe strategies to improve the performance with respect to the evaluation standards and performance indicators. - Describe strategies for assisting other components of the statewide workforce investment system in assisting individuals with disabilities. - Describe how the agency's strategies will be used to: - o achieve the goals and priorities identified in Attachment 4.11(c)(1); - o support innovation and expansion activities; and - overcome identified barriers relating to equitable access to and participation of individuals with disabilities in the state Vocational Rehabilitation Services Program and the state Supported Employment Services Program.

+The Rhode Island Office of Rehabilitation Services' (ORS) strategies to achieve goals for FFY2012 are as follows: